jonathancyu/prov-dp/README.md

 ```

 ## Convert to Csv
-Given an input directory, for each .json file, add a two csv files (one for edges, one for nodes) to the json's directory.
+Given an input directory, for each graph .json file, extract the graphs' features into csv files inside of the files' directory.
 These csv files are then used as input to the GNN pipeline.
 ```shell
 python -m src.cli.add_csv \